-Our health experts have tried to uncover some of the most common reasons why you gain weight fast but lose so slow.
+Our health experts have tried to uncover some of the most common reasons why you gain weight fast but lose so slowly.

-Hungry stomach never reaches out to slices of cucumbers.
-That is why nutritionists suggest starving yourself to weight loss never works.
+A hungry stomach never reaches out to slices of cucumbers.
+That is why nutritionists suggest starving yourself for weight loss never works.
 When you go shopping with a hungry stomach, you get tempted to buy junk foods like cookies, cakes, chips, etc.